wisemen-digital/vue-playbook/src/index.md

     title: Testing
     details: How to write tests that matter and how they can help prevent regression.
     link: /testing
-  - icon: 🤝
-    title: Team work makes the dream work
-    details: How to work together in a team and stimulate a culture of sharing knowledge and best practices.
-    link: /teamwork
   - icon: 📦
     title: Packages
     details: Wisemen packages that can help you create great applications.